-PRINCIPAL INVESTIGATORS:

-Dr. Verena Schöwel-Wolf, Dr. Andreas Marg, Prof. Dr. Simone Spuler MDC & Charité
+PRINCIPLE INVESTIGATORS: Dr. Verena Schöwel-Wolf, Dr. Andreas Marg, Prof. Dr. Simone Spuler MDC & Charité

 Muscle wasting and weakness are leading symptoms of a wide variety of diseases.
-Major loss of muscle function decreases quality of life and can lead to premature death.
+The entire muscle can be affected or only single muscles do not function, yet with dramatic impairment of life quality and life-threatening consequences.
 Muscle diseases are currently untreatable.
-In Europe, over 6 million people are affected.
+In Europe alone, over 6 million citizens are affected.
 The team MyoPax develops an innovative autologous muscle stem cell therapy to treat muscle wasting.
-The team's technological innovation enables highly standardized manufacturing of pure, native and highly regenerative muscle stem cells from small human muscle tissue to treat acquired and inherited muscle diseases.
-The team has acquired follow-up funding and has set up a spin-off company to clinically pursue the development of their approach to fight muscle diseases.
+The team's technological innovation enables highly standardized manufacturing of pure, native and highly regenerative muscle stem cells from small human muscle tissue specimens to treat acquired and inherited muscle diseases.
+The team has acquired follow-up funding and prepares to set up a startup company to clinically pursue the development of their approach to fight muscle diseases.